This Dingle bed and breakfast guide only contains places that one or more of our team have stayed in.

 Enjoy a delicious home-cooked breakfast and pick up some tips on the best places to dine and visit in the Dingle Peninsula, as Anne-Marie knows all the best spots!

-One of the highlights is the spectacular views across Dingle Bay and Mount Brandon from this superb country home location on scenic Slea Head Drive.
-Dingle Town is an easy 1km stroll away.
+One of the highlights is the spectacular views across Dingle Bay and Mount Brandon from this superb country home location on the scenic Slea Head Drive.

 Fabulously located overlooking Dingle Marina, this spacious purpose-built Dingle B&B offers 11 spacious double, twin and family rooms (some ground floor) with contemporary decor and clean lines.